massimoaria/biblioshiny-book/README.md

 ### 4. Load the Datasets

-Access the `datasets/` folder for the ZIP archives referenced in **Chapter 3**.
+Open the `datasets/` folder and locate the files referenced in each chapter.
 Files are named according to the corresponding chapters and case studies in the book.

 ---